rsksmart/rsk-powhsm/docs/blockchain-bookkeeping.md

-# HSM 2.x blockchain bookkeeping
+# powHSM blockchain bookkeeping

 ## Abstract

-This document describes the means by which an HSM 2.x stores and updates a partial RSK blockchain state.
+This document describes the means by which a powHSM stores and updates a partial RSK blockchain state.
 It also depicts the process by which it can use this state to check whether a given block header is part of the blockchain.

 ## Specification

 ### HSM state

-An *initialized* HSM 2.x device must store the following state information in non-volatile memory.
+An *initialized* powHSM device must store the following state information in non-volatile memory.
 We call this blockchain state `blockchain_state` collectively.
 The `.` (dot) notation in variable names below is just a way of grouping related variables together.

 - `best_block` (32 bytes - byte array): The current known best block with sufficient confirmations.
 - `newest_valid_block` (32 bytes - byte array): The newest valid block known, regardless of confirmations.